Murphy: Second COVID-19 booster not yet required for health care, high-risk workers

 “Even though it is not required, I encourage New Jerseyans, who the CDC has advised would benefit from their second booster, to roll up their sleeves and give themselves an added dose of defense against COVID-19," Murphy said in a statement.
 “The numbers here in New Jersey and from around the nation are clear — getting boosted is directly linked to less-severe COVID-19 symptoms and illness and far lower rates of hospitalization and death.
 Our steadfast vaccination efforts have effectively lowered the risk we face in New Jersey, and as we navigate the path to normalcy, we must continue to do all we can to protect ourselves, our families and our communities.”

-A covered worker is considered “up to date with their COVID-19 vaccinations” if they have received either two doses of Pfizer or Moderna or the single-dose Johnson & Johnson vaccines, and a first booster shot, as recommended by the CDC, Murphy said.
+A covered worker is considered “up to date with their COVID-19 vaccinations” if they have received either two doses of Pfizer or Moderna or the single-dose Johnson & Johnson vaccines, and a first booster shot, as recommended by the Centers for Disease Control and Prevention, Murphy said.

 People are also reading…